 The Committee further recommends that it be continued.

 Robert S. Marsden, Chairman

 [The following majority and minority reports were presented to the Fourteenth General Assembly (1947).
-They are taken from the Minutes, pp. 51-66, with slight corrections (including a missing line of type).
+They are taken from the Minutes, pp. 51–66, with slight corrections (including a missing line of type).
 The GA voted to refer both reports, along with the report submitted to the Thirteenth General Assembly, to the Fifteenth General Assembly.
-They were also submitted to the presbyteries and sessions for study during the ensuring year.
+They were also submitted to the presbyteries and sessions for study during the ensuing year.
 However, the Fifteenth General Assembly does not seem to have dealt with the reports.
 But the Sixteenth General Assembly did set up a committee to prepare a hymnal along the lines of the majority report, rejecting the exclusive psalmody position of the minority report.]

 The Committee on Song in the Public Worship of God presented a partial report to the Thirteenth General Assembly (see Minutes, p.
 100 ff.), and it hereby completes its report.
 The Committee would remind the General Assembly that these two parts constitute one report, and should be treated as such.

 Although it is true that the Scripture teaches that God is to be worshipped only in ways prescribed, approved, instituted, revealed, or commanded in His Word, it is also true that the Scripture does not prescribe every circumstance concerning worship.
 This applies both to the Old Testament and the New; but in the New, because of the greater liberty bestowed by the outpouring of the Holy Spirit at Pentecost, fewer circumstances of worship are prescribed than in the Old.
 It is to be remarked, for example, that no precise time is set in the Scripture for such an important matter as the baptizing of infants, although circumcision was administered in the Old Testament period on the eighth day after birth, according to specific command.